PHOTO BY CARMEN CHEUNG

 Once I heard that the plan was to rotate who hosted the group every week, I made some excuse, bundled up the baby again and high-tailed it out of there.
 The thought of those mothers coming into my messy house—and pushing laundry off the couch to sit down and nurse their babies—was horrifying.
 I knew that I could never volunteer to host, and so I never went back.

-An open letter to the mom who feels like she did nothing today Growing up, my family believed cleanliness was next to godliness.
+Growing up, my family believed cleanliness was next to godliness.
 Saturdays were spent scouring the house.
 I carried that same compulsive neatnik gene into my own life as an adult—until motherhood threw me for a loop.
 When my family was planning a visit, I’d knock myself out, spending an entire week cleaning before their arrival: vacuuming the floors with the baby strapped to my body, shushing and bouncing to lull him to sleep.
 I’d forego my few-and-far-between opportunities to shower or sleep while the baby slept (ha!), choosing instead to spend that time organizing cabinets and washing clothes so that I’d appear more together than I actually was.
 When my family finally arrived, I was so exhausted from the cleaning frenzy that it was hard to enjoy the visit.

 I’m not imagining this cultural pressure for women to keep a clean house.
 One May 2019 study from the Journal of Sociological Methods & Research found that women are indeed judged on the cleanliness of their home, while men are not.
 The barrage of perfect Instagram images further perpetuates the myth that motherhood should be clean and clutter-free, with serene women cuddling their peaceful offspring in design-blog-worthy homes.
 My social media streams definitely twisted my perception of reality and how I measured up as a mom: I was so afraid of being judged for my messy house, I chose loneliness at a time when I needed companionship so much.